Bourawigb/Firefox-extension/Test-case/README.md

 - To handle specific websites differently, you can add conditional logic within the `for` loop that visits each link.

 ## Note

-This script is designed for testing purposes.
+Don't forget to uncomment the LognewVector function in content.js and to lunch server.py with ```python server.py``` This script is designed for testing purposes.
 Be mindful of the websites you're visiting and respect their terms of service .